Ministikwan Lake Cree Nation

 - a boil water advisory on the Ministikwan Public Water System No. 161A – Mudie Lake was set in December 2024 and became long-term in December 2025.

 The advisory was set due to issues with the membrane filtration system.
-Repairs to the filters and pumphouse are complete, and the membranes have been cleaned and tested, but challenges are ongoing.
-Work is underway to improve chemical dosing, use different cleaning methods for the membranes and replace them if needed, and address valve issues at the Mudie Lake booster station.
+Repairs to the filters and pumphouse are complete, and the membranes have been cleaned; however, they are currently offline due to ongoing challenges.
+Work is underway to improve chemical dosing, use different cleaning methods for the membranes and replace them if needed.
+Initial repairs to the Mudie Lake booster station are complete; however, critical equipment continually fails and the reason for failure is not yet known.
+Water treatment specialists are onsite, in addition to the First Nation’s engineer on record.

 The community currently receives operational support from the Circuit Rider Training Program, which provides training and mentoring services to First Nations water operators.
 A Circuit Rider Trainer is helping to train local operators in the ongoing maintenance of the water treatment system to keep the community's water safe and clean.